-Huashan Mountain, one of China’s famous Five Mountains, is known as “the most dangerous mountain in the world”, located in Huayin City and about 120 km (74.5 miles) east from Xi’an.
-It is famed for its break-taking natural vista of precipitous cliffs, narrow and steep paths, and towering peaks.
+Huashan Mountain, one of China’s most beautiful mountains and one of the five sacred mountains, is known as “the most dangerous mountain in the world”.
+It is famed for its breathtaking natural vista of precipitous cliffs, narrow and steep paths, and towering peaks.
 Somewhat unexpectedly, it’s a holy land of Taoism with lots of Taoist temples.
-According to historic records, more than 100 emperors once visited Mt.
+According to historical records, more than 100 emperors once visited Mt.
 Huashan to worship the deities, which makes the mountain more sacred.

 Quick Facts about Mt.
 Huashan